 Are your students preparing for the University Interscholastic League (UIL) A+ Art competition?
 Visit the MFAH and study UIL-selected works of art in person.
 The UIL A+ Art Selections from the MFAH Collection guide leads you to these selections, giving you and your students the opportunity to engage with original works of art.

-Stop by the Kinder Foundation Education Center, located on the lower level of the museum's Law Building, or visit www.mfah.org/KFEC to learn more.
+Stop by the Kinder Foundation Education Center, located on the lower level of the museum's Law Building, or visit mfah.org/KFEC to learn more.
 Download the UIL A+ Art Resources guide for a list of KFEC publications that include UIL-selected paintings at the MFAH.
-To book your tour, visit the Self-Guided Visits registration page.
+Book your self-guided school tour online.

 What to See in an Hour

 Let us help you create an unforgettable time of discovery!
 Follow What to See in an Hour for a guide of a "Top 18" list of artworks.